Having Laparoscopic Inguinal Hernia Surgery: A Patient's Perspective

 One hour following my ultrasound, I saw Dr. Chatchai again.
 He had a copy of my ultrasound report and asked when I wanted to have surgery.
 After I replied as soon as possible, Dr. Chatchai scheduled my operation for the next day, January 8, at 4:00 p.m.
 In preparation for the operation, I would have to fast after 6:00 a.m. on the eighth and have no water to drink.
 I would also have to check into the hospital at 8:00 a.m.

-After arriving at the hospital a little after 8:00, I signed a number of consent forms.
+After arriving at the hospital a little after 8:00, I signed some consent forms.
 The hospital had already contacted my Blue Cross Blue Shield medical insurance company in the United States that guaranteed full payment of my operation and stay in the hospital for two nights.

 Before being wheeled into my hospital room, I had to have an EKG and take a chest X-ray.
 I then entered a private hospital room on the fifth floor that had facilities for my wife who accompanied me.